Conference Agenda

 Vipin Kumar Chathayam

-Normative Frameworks For Social Justice
+Normative Frameworks for Social Justice

 Presentations of the Special Session